dotnet/EntityFramework.Docs/entity-framework/core/efcore-vs-ef6/choosing.md

 ---
-title: Which One Is Right for You
+title: Which One Is Right for You | Microsoft Docs
 author: rowanmiller
 ms.author: rowmil
 manager: rowanmiller